Breaking news ! YODI is Cruelty Free and Vegan.

 But how do I know if my products are Cruelty Free and Vegan?

-It's too easy, Global animal test-free allows you to recognize companies, brands and even products that are PETA approved via their website.
+It's so easy, Global animal test-free lets you recognize PETA-approved companies, brands and even products via their website.

 *PETA's 'Global Beauty Without Bunnies' Program